canaxess/azure-immersive-reader/README.md

 Replacing `<PARAMETER_VALUES>` with your own values.

 ## About
 This is a Node.js Express server which handles routing and API calls to Microsoft Azure for active directory authentication and immersive reader capability.
-DOTENV is used to manage environment variables.
+DOTENV is used to manage environment variables locally.

 ## Development Environment